St. George Theatre

 The St. George Theatre’s interior is a variety of Spanish and Italian Baroque styles.
 The outer lobby is spacious with two box office windows and six windows displaying upcoming attractions.
 The main foyer is illuminated by large stained glass chandeliers and majestic winding staircases which lead up to an equally elaborate mezzanine level.
 Hanging on the walls of the grand foyer are oversized paintings of a bullfight and a Spanish village.
 Throughout the theatre are murals, tiled fountains and sculptured figures set in niches.
 The balcony and mezzanine originally had 1,400 seats, and the orchestra section had another 1,600 seats, about two thirds of those remain today.

-The St. George Theatre was sold to the Fabian Theatres chain in 1938 and they continued to operate the theatre until 1972.
-Several owners since then tried reincarnations that included a roller rink, an antique showroom and a nightclub, none of which were successful.
+Several entrepreneurs tried to revive the St. George Theatre as a dinner theatre, a nightclub and an antiques showroom, but none were successful.
 Another attempt was made in the mid-1990’s to reopen as a performing arts center and a performance featuring Pat Cooper & Connie Francis was presented.
 This venture, too, also failed and the owner eventually gave up.
-With the exception of filming the finale of the 2003 movie “School of Rock” at the theatre, it basically remained shuttered for over 30 years.

-Mrs Rosemary Cappozalo with her daughter, Luanne Sorrentino, and Doreen Cugno, began a not-for-profit organization in 2004 to save this historic theatre from being torn down.
+With the exception of filming the finale of the 2003 movie “School of Rock” at the theatre, it basically remained shuttered until Mrs Rosemary Cappozalo with her daughter, Luanne Sorrentino, and Doreen Cugno, began a not-for-profit organization in 2004 to save this historic theatre from being torn down.

-Mrs Rosemary donated her life savings (over one million dollars) to the organization and along with he daughters, they ‘saved’ the St. George Theatre.
-The theatre had been padlocked for decades and a passer-by would have no idea of the rich history behind its gates.
+Mrs Rosemary donated her life savings (over one million dollars) to the organization and along with her daughters, they ‘saved’ the St. George Theatre.
+The theatre had been padlocked for over a decade and a passer-by would have no idea of the rich history behind its gates.
 When they first entered the building, there was no electrical power, no plumbing, the bathroom ceilings were on the floor, large holes the size of their bodies where water poured through the ceilings, no orchestra seats, no carpeting, no stage lighting and no sound system.
-Despite all the obstacles. the ladies had the theatre open in 12 weeks time.
-With the support of the business community, business leaders, elected officials, and their board of directors, they turned a ‘white elephant’ into a beautiful thriving, majestic theatre for Staten Island and all of New York City.
+Despite all the obstacles, the ladies had the theatre open in 12 weeks!
+With the support of the business community, business leaders, elected officials, and their board of directors, they turned a ‘white elephant’ into a beautiful thriving, majestic theatre again.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.